-Anytime a student moves into a residence unit, whether at the initial check in or sometime during the year, a Room Condition Report must be completed by the student and submitted to the student's RA within 24 hours.
+Anytime a student moves into a residence unit, whether at the initial check in or sometime during the year, a Room Condition Report must be completed in the RoomRez Housing portal within 24 hours.
 The exact condition of every item should be carefully described on the Room Condition Report.
 When a student moves out of their living area, all keys and any gate clickers are to be returned.
 At this time, the condition of all items in the room will be compared to the condition originally described on the Room Condition Report.
 Any damage beyond normal wear and tear will be billed to the individual.
 Students who do not check in or check out properly may be fined \$50.